Kyoto Tachibana Junior and Senior High School: Club activities

 It is well known for its brass band, football club, and volleyball clubs.
 The Kyoto Tachibana SHS Band (brass band), known as the Orange Devils, have participated in the All Japan Marching Contest many times, and have won several gold prizes.
 They have also been invited to the Rose Parade in the United States several times.
 In 2022, they were invited to a National Day event in Taiwan.
 The football club has won several tournaments in Kyoto Prefecture and Kinki.

-The marching band has been invited to perform at the 2025 Rose Parade in Pasadena, CA.
+The marching band has been invited to perform at the 2012 Rose Parade, 2018 Rose Parade and the 2025 Rose Parade in Pasadena, California.